PlaidCloud/docs/docs/source/plaidcloud/projects/managing_projects.rst

 Specific Members Only
 ^^^^^^^^^^^^^^^^^^^^^^

-The "Specific Members Only"access setting requires assignment of each member to an account.
+The "Specific Members Only" access setting requires assignment of each member to the project.

-To assign members to an account:
+To assign members to a project:

 1) Open Analyze
 2) Select "Projects" from the top menu bar